Completing the Wheel

 The Full Cycle: Putting It All Together

-When your covered call is assigned and your shares are called away, the wheel has completed one full rotation.
-You now have cash in your account (from the share sale plus all premiums collected) and no stock position.
-This is the moment to decide: do you start the wheel again on the same stock, or pick a new candidate?
+When your covered call is assigned and shares are called away, the wheel has completed one full rotation.
+You now have cash from the share sale plus all the premiums you collected.
+No stock position.
+This is when you decide: start the wheel again on the same stock, or find a better candidate?
+I usually run the same wheel unless something has changed with the company.

 A Complete Wheel Example on AMD